Citadel urges U.S. to okay Nasdaq's Facebook IPO payback plan

 The all-cash $62 million reimbursement plan is $22 million larger than Nasdaq originally proposed.
 The prior proposal was made up mostly of trading rebates, which drew loud protests from other exchanges and market makers.

-A Nasdaq spokesman could not immediately be reached for comment.
+Nasdaq spokesman Joseph Christinat declined to comment.
 Spokesmen for New York Stock Exchange operator, NYSE Euronext, and No. 3 U.S. equities exchange, BATS, said their companies did not plan to file comment letters with the SEC.
 A spokesman for No. 4 exchange, Direct Edge, was not immediately available for comment.

 In a regulatory filing on August 3, Nasdaq said it is the subject an investigation by the SEC, as well as eight lawsuits by investors and one by trading firms, for its role in Facebook’s problematic debut.